Call for Posters, Demos, and Student Research Competition

 Why should you submit a Poster or a Demo?

 Presenting a poster is a great opportunity, especially for students, to obtain interesting and valuable feedback on ongoing research from a knowledgeable crowd at the conference.
-Accepted posters and demos will be published as a two-page abstract for the archived conference proceedings.
+Accepted posters and demos will be published as a two-page abstract in the archived conference proceedings.
 In addition, the top few submissions may be forwarded for publication to the SIGCOMM newsletter, the Computer Communication Review (CCR).
-The SIGCOMM poster and demo sessions will also serve as an ACM SIGCOMM Student Research Competition.
-The ACM Student Research Competition (SRC) offers a unique forum for undergraduate and graduate students to present their original research before a panel of judges and attendees.
+The SIGCOMM poster and demo sessions will also serve as an ACM SIGCOMM Student Research Competition (SRC).
+The ACM SRC offers a unique forum for graduate students (i.e., enrolled in a master or Ph.D. program) and undergraduate students (students enrolled in a program below master level) to present their original research before a panel of judges and attendees.

 What is a Poster/Demo?

 We expect both poster and demo presenters to prepare a poster.
-The key difference between a poster and demo submission is that a demo also includes live demonstrations of research products described in the 2-page abstract.
+The key difference between a poster and demo submission is that a demo also includes live demonstrations of research products.

-A poster is A0 paper size (841 × 1189mm), to which you can affix visually appealing material that describes your research.
+A poster is A0 paper size (841 × 1189mm) or ANSI E size (34.0 x 44.0 in), to which you can affix visually appealing material that describes your research.
 Alternatively, you can use the space as a continuum.
 You should prepare the best material (visually appealing and succinct) that effectively communicates your research problem, techniques, results, and what is novel/important about the work.
 You need to submit an abstract describing in text what the poster would present.
 The abstract should clearly state: (a) the problem being addressed, (b) what makes this problem interesting, important, and difficult, (c) your approach to the problem, and (d) the key contribution.

 The authors of accepted posters/demos will also be expected to submit a digital copy of a poster, which will be available online and shared with the audience during the poster presentation.
 Details for the presentation and recommended poster formats will be provided after notification.